-- 24.1 (1) The Court of its own motion or at the request of a party may fix a date for a prehearing review or the period within which such a hearing is to take place unless the Court is satisfied that the proceedings may be dealt with justly without a pre-hearing review. - (2) A request by a party for a pre-hearing review shall be made not less than twentyeight (28) days before the hearing date or the beginning of any hearing period fixed under sub-rule (1). - (3) The Registrar shall give each party reasonable notice of the date, time and place for a pre-hearing review. - (4) The costs incurred in attending a pre-hearing review are costs in the cause.
+- 25.1 (1) The Court of its own motion or at the request of a party may fix a date for a prehearing review or the period within which such a hearing is to take place unless the Court is satisfied that the proceedings may be dealt with justly without a prehearing review. - (2) A request by a party for a pre-hearing review shall be made not less than twentyeight (28) days before the hearing date or the beginning of any hearing period fixed under sub-rule (1). - (3) The Registrar shall give each party and any intervener reasonable notice of the date, time and place for a pre-hearing review. - (4) The costs incurred in attending a pre-hearing review are costs in the cause, except for any interveners who must pay their own costs.